Web SDK security

 Privacy

-Functional Tracking Technologies: Allow you to provide the most relevant and optimal customer experiences on your own site, with enhanced personalization.
-They also help power advanced functionality within the checkout (e.g. selling Upsells).
+Functional Tracking Technologies: These enable personalized and optimized experiences on your site, including enhanced functionality within the checkout (such as presenting Upsells).

 Implementation

-• If no browser tracking IDs are present on the browser, we don't write any of the applicable browser IDs to the customer's browser or integrate any values with Rokt's systems for this session.
+- If no browser tracking IDs are already present, the SDK will not write any applicable browser IDs to the customer’s browser or connect identifiers to Rokt systems for that session.

 Example implementation